Jegertroppen: History

-In March 2013, planning for the unit began under the code name "Tundra", spearheaded by the former and current heads of the FSK, Eirik Kristoffersen and his younger brother Frode Arnfinn Kristoffersen, and the first class began training in June 2014.
-In 2014, out of 317 applicants for Jeger Troop’s founding selection program only 88 passed the selection course with 20 completing the 10 month training program and 13 going on to form the unit in 2015.
+In March 2013, planning for the unit began under the code name "Tundra", spearheaded by the former and current heads of the NORSOC, Eirik Kristoffersen and his younger brother Frode Arnfinn Kristoffersen, and the first class began training in June 2014.
+In 2014, out of 317 applicants for the Ranger Platoon’s founding selection program only 88 passed the selection course with 20 completing the 10 month training program and 13 going on to form the unit in 2015.
 In 2015, there were 196 applicants, with 37 making it through the selection, 17 completed the training and 14 joined the unit.
 The majority of applicants have a strong sporting background.

-Hunter Troop was the subject of a 2016 NRK documentary Jenter for Norge (Girls for Norway) for which a camera crew followed trainees for almost the full year of their training.
-No Jeger Troop operator has deployed operationally.
+The Ranger Platoon was the subject of a 2016 NRK documentary Jenter for Norge (Girls for Norway) for which a camera crew followed trainees for almost the full year of their training.
+No Ranger Platoon operator has deployed operationally.

 Selection and training

 Candidates are selected based on attitude and physical fitness, the minimum physical standards are: one pull-up; 20 push-ups; 35 sit-ups in two minutes or less; 20 back extensions; swim 200 m, with no underwater phobia; and perform a 7 km road run carrying 22 kg in 59 minutes.
 In addition there are required tests in 10 kg medicine ball throw, standing long jump, and 3000-meter run which will not disqualify, but do count towards selection.
 There is a 3 week pre-selection course learning basic skills before commencing the week long selection course named "hell week" that is a test of mental and physical strength involving long marches over several days with little time for rest, and minimum amounts of food and water.

 Applicants then face a 10 month training program that includes a patrol course, survival course, shooting course, communications course, medical course, parachute course, winter training, winter exercise, close combat course, close quarter battle (CQB) course, vehicle course and urban special reconnaissance course culminating in a final exercise.
 To complete the program, candidates must be able to march 15 km (9 miles) in full gear (22 kg backpack, weapon, boots) through forests within two hours and 15 minutes or less; perform 50 sit-ups in two minutes, six pull-ups and 40 push-ups; run 3 km in 13 minutes or less; and swim 400 m in 11 minutes or less, the first 25 metres underwater.
 In the first year, trainees recreated the World War II sinking of SF Hydro during Operation Gunnerside.
 The unit trains at Rena leir army camp in Rena.